NageshVk/DevOps-Projects/DevOps Project 01/README.md

 - Attach the role `eks-admin ` to the cluster.
 - Everthing else can be left with default settings.

--Click 'Create'.
+- Click 'Create'.
 This process will take 10-12 minutes.
 Wait till your cluster shows up as Active.
 Now you can add Node Group to your cluster.

 ### Step 3: IAM configuration for Node Group
 - Create a user `eks-nodegrp` with `AmazonEC2ContainerRegistryReadOnly`,`AmazonEKS_CNI_Policy`and `AmazonEKSWorkerNodePolicy`